Low energy limit for the resolvent of some fibered boundary operators: Low energy limit of the resolvent of Dirac fibered boundary operators

 If $P_1:E\oplus E\to E$ is the bundle projection on the first factor, it suffices then to take $G^2_{k,\phi}=P_1\widetilde{G}^2_{k,\phi}P_1$. \end{proof} \begin{remark} In terms of $\eth_{\phi}^2$, this means that $x^{\frac{h+1}2}G^2_{k,\phi}x^{-\frac{h+1}2}$ is such that

 \end{remark}

 Thanks to Example~\ref{HdR.1}, this can be applied in particular to Hodge Laplacian of a fibered boundary metric.

 \begin{corollary} Let $\eth_{\phi}$ be the Hodge-deRham operator associated to a fibered boundary metric $g_{\phi}$ product-type up to order $2$.
-Suppose that the exterior differential $d^{\ker D_v}$ and its formal adjoint $\delta^{\ker D_v}$ acting on sections of the flat vector bundle $\ker D_v\to Y$ in Lemma~\ref{do.8c} are such that
+Suppose that the exterior differential $d^{\ker D_v}$ and its formal adjoint $\delta^{\ker D_v}$ acting on sections of the flat vector bundle $\ker D_v\to Y$ in Lemma~\ref{do.8c} are such that the de Rham cohomology groups

 Then there exists an operator $G_{k,\phi}^2\in \Psi^{-2,\cG_2}_{k,\phi}(M;\Lambda^*({}^{\phi}T^*M))$ such that

 where $\cG_2$ is an index family given by the empty set at $\lf, \rf$ and $\fbf$, and such that,